mrvollger/SDA/README.md

 # Run: #

-## Required files: ##
+## Required input files: ##
-SDA requires some files to be run.
 ```
-ref.fasa # collapsed representation of a segmental duplication
+ref.fasta # collapsed representation of a segmental duplication
 reads.orig.bam # reads aligning to the collapsed duplication.
-Note if you want error correction by quiver to happen these reads must be aligned using PacBio’s version of Blasr to preserve quality values.
+Note: if you want quiver/arrow error correction to happen these reads must be aligned using PacBio’s version of Blasr to preserve quality values.
 sda.config.json
 ```
 The file `sda.config.json` must have three values set: